Madison Beer Stuns In Blue Tie-Dye Outfit

-Singer Madison Beer took to Instagram on Tuesday, July 7 to share a stunning photo of herself in a two piece blue tie-dye outfit.
+Singer Madison Beer took to Instagram on Tuesday, July 7, to share a stunning photo of herself in a two-piece blue tie-dye outfit.
 The 21-year-old shared six different images within the post.

-Beer stood outside for the mini photoshoot, flowers, trees and a vast yard visible behind her.
-She wore her tie-dye sweatshirt tied around her neck with a white cropped top underneath that exposed her toned stomach and fit figure.
-She paired the look with matching blue tie-dye sweatpants with a drawstring tie at the waist.
+Beer stood outside for the mini photo shoot, which featured flowers, trees, and a vast yard visible behind her.
+She wore her tie-dye sweatshirt tied around her neck with a white crop top underneath that exposed her toned stomach and fit figure.
+She paired the look with matching blue sweatpants with a drawstring tie at the waist.
 Both the sweatshirt and sweatpants are from the brand Taja.
-She accessorized with a pearl necklace, a gold watch, gold rings and gold hoop earrings, and wore black sunglasses perched on the top of her head.
+She accessorized with a pearl necklace, a gold watch, gold rings, and gold hoop earrings, and wore black sunglasses perched on the top of her head.

-Beer wore her long dark hair down straight and appeared to be wearing some minimal makeup, including mascara.
-In one of the photos included in the post, she rested her hands at her waist as she smiled and stared out into the distance.
-In another photo, she closed her eyes and stretched one arm up in the air as if in triumph.
-She also included a couple more silly poses, as she played around in front of the camera.
+Beer wore her long dark hair down straight and appeared to be wearing minimal makeup, including mascara.
+In one of the photos, she rested her hands at her waist as she smiled and stared out into the distance.
+In another snap, she closed her eyes and stretched one arm up in the air — as if in triumph.
+She also included a couple more silly poses as she played around in front of the camera.

-Seeming to try to stick to the blue theme, Beer also shared a photo of beautiful blue blooming hydrangeas as well as a photo of Alice from Alice in Wonderland wearing a blue dress.
+Seeming to try to stick to the blue theme, Beer also shared a photo of beautiful blue blooming hydrangeas, as well as a image of Alice from Alice in Wonderland wearing a blue dress.

-Beer’s post quickly began racking up the likes shortly after it was posted, soon reaching over 1.7 million.
-Beer has quite a large following online, at 19.5 million total followers.
-Her many fans took to the comments section of this particular post to compliment her on her looks and her outfit choice.
+Beer’s upload quickly began racking up the likes shortly after it was posted, soon reaching over 1.7 million.
+Soon, many of her 19.5 million Instagram followers took to the comments section to compliment her on her looks and her outfit choice.
 Others tried to get her attention or earn a reply from her.

 “You’re the cutest person I’ve ever seen,” gushed one social media user.